wurde/custom-elements/README.md

 Use Bootstrap's global style variables to compile custom stylesheets.
 The goal of this app is to speed up design iteration and ensure cohesive design across all of Bootstrap's components.

-## Requirements

-A compiler is required for getting native SQLite3 to work with Electron.

-    sudo apt install build-essential

 ## Getting started

 Run the following commands to get started: